-The program provides students with an understanding of the philosophical and theoretical underpinnings of nursing science and a strong foundation in research methods (design, statistics, measurement) for clinical, translational, and health services research.
+Our PhD program provides students with an understanding of the philosophical and theoretical underpinnings of nursing science and a strong foundation in research methods (design, statistics, measurement, quantiative and qualitative methods) for clinical, translational and health services research.
 All students are mentored by research advisors with active programs of research as they move toward independent research and assume the roles of doctorally prepared nurse scientists.

 As a Columbia Nursing PhD student, you will learn to:

-- Design, conduct, direct, and report research studies that increase knowledge to improve the health and well-being of patients and families across the lifespan
+- Design, conduct, and report multidisciplinary research studies that increase knowledge to improve the health and well-being of patients and families across the lifespan